 - Reported use of sustainable modes

-Based on the results of the study, the project team will report on the impact of the module in late 2018, including behavior change and knowledge gained as a result of the module.
+Based on the results of the study, the project team will report on the impact of the module, including behavior change and knowledge gained as a result of the module.
 The team will also develop a set of recommendations for the future of CSU Moves, to include:

 - Changes to content and format to maximize student comprehension